KiranMukunda/DataMiningProject/README.md

 ```

-Image recodnition system:
+Image recognition system:

-For pre processing we have used the below code lines to rename the files so that it can be used directly to upload and the URL can be generated easily.
+For pre processing we have used the below code lines to rename the files so that it can be used directly to upload and the URL can be generated easily.File names have been numbered.

 ```
 import os